 Given the scale of house building taking place to the east of the city a number of road improvements have been completed between Pomphlett Roundabout and Elburton Roundabout.
 These have been designed to create extra road space, improve traffic flow and increase safety for cyclists and pedestrians as well as drivers and bus passengers.

-A three-week engagement is asking local people to give feedback about how the road improvements have affected them and if there are any changes that could further improve travel along the road.
+The three-week engagement asked local people to give feedback about how the road improvements have affected them and if there are any changes that could further improve travel along the road: